sambidsresh/birdisle/README.md

 Redis was never designed to be embedded in another process.
-To make it behave nicely with other code in the same process, some parts of redis that make it robust in a production environment need to be disabled.
+To make it behave nicely with other code in the same process, some parts of redis that make it robust in a production environment have been disabled.
 It should thus **not** be used in a production environment where data persistence is a concern.

 Specific variances from stock redis include